 The Live Stronger for Longer movement has been developed by government agencies and health providers for people over 65.
 It aims to prevent falls and fractures, enabling people to stay well and independent in their own home.

-In addition you can also tell us about your experience using our feedback form.
-The feedback form can be used to share both positive feedback or to lay a complaint.
+In addition, you can also tell us about your experience using our feedback form.
+The feedback form can be used to share both positive feedback, or to lay a complaint.

 Page last updated: 24 April 2023

 Is this page useful?